 Here’s what a doctor advises if you suffer from nausea and vomiting from a weightlifting workout.

-“A major cause of nausea and vomiting with weightlifting is doing too much, too quickly, without adequate preparation,” begins Marc I. Leavey, MD, a primary care physician with 40-plus years of experience, who writes his blog, STRING OF MEDICAL PEARLS.
+“A major cause of nausea and vomiting with weightlifting is doing too much, too quickly, without adequate preparation,” begins Marc I. Leavey, MD, a primary care physician with 40+ years of experience.

 “While you should be well-nourished and well-hydrated before vigorous exercise, you need time to digest the food, and let the majority of it leave the stomach.

 “Otherwise, that adrenaline rush that you get when you start an exercise set will do just what it does at other times, shut down digestion, divert blood to the arms and legs, and empty out the GI tract.”

 Look at it this way: The body is hardwired to summon up certain biochemical responses to a perceived danger.

 When you begin a hardcore weightlifting session, the body can’t tell if this is an encounter with a wild boar or a safe training routine inside a building.
 So the body starts gearing up for a fight or flee response.

 To prepare for the fight or escape from danger (a physiological response that came in very handy during caveman times), the body empties the GI tract—you puke.

 But why?
 So that the body could rid as much baggage as possible to be as efficient as possible during the fight or escape from “danger.”

 This is why sometimes, a person will upchuck or at least suffer nausea simply upon viewing a grisly scene, such as the aftermath of a motorcycle accident.